-The water treatment plant ("WTP") is planned for construction in Year 6 and 7, when the earliest producing wells are mined out and wellfield rinsing begins.
-The WTP is designed to provide treatment for mine-influenced water composed of raffinate bleed, wellfield conditioning return, and rinse water return from the ISR recovery wellfield.
-The WTP is conceptually designed with a capacity of approximately 2,800 gpm for operational Years 8 through 29 with an expansion to 3,800 gpm for Years 19 through 29.
-Rinse water, wellfield conditioning return, and excess raffinate produced in Years 1 through 7 will be directly re-used in the copper recovery process, with any excess going directly to the evaporation ponds.
+The water treatment plant ("WTP") is planned for construction in Year 6 and 7, when the earliest producing wells are depleted and wellfield rinsing begins.
+The WTP is designed to provide treatment for mineinfluenced water ("MIW") primarily composed of raffinate bleed, wellfield conditioning return, and rinse water return from the ISR recovery wellfield.
+The WTP is conceptually designed with a capacity of approximately 1,600 gpm.
+Rinse water, wellfield conditioning return, and excess raffinate produced in Years 1 through 7 will be re-used in the copper recovery process, with any excess going directly to the evaporation ponds.